There are many questions that come with a cancer diagnosis.

 Can someone explain the Financial Assistance Program and help me apply?

 - Yes, free confidential help is available.
-Call our financial counselors at 501.537.8641, or visit the financial counselors at CARTI Cancer Center on the first floor, Monday through Friday during normal business hours.
+Call our Patient Financial Advocates at 501.537.8641, or visit the Patient Financial Advocates at CARTI Cancer Center on the first floor, Monday through Friday during normal business hours.

 - If you do not speak English, someone will help you in your own language.